plone/coredev.vagrant/README.rst

 4. Download and unpack coredev.vagrant from https://github.com/smcmahon/coredev.vagrant/archive/master.zip.

+5. If you're running on Windows, look inside the unpack directory.
+Look for the innermost coredev.vagrant_master directory and move it to somewhere where it will have a much shorter pathname.
+We're going to create some directories that are shared between host and guest systems, and Windows path-length limitations are going to bite you if your full pathnames are long.

-5. Open a command prompt; change directory into the coredev.vagrant-master directory and issue the command "vagrant up".
+6. Open a command prompt; change directory into the coredev.vagrant-master directory and issue the command "vagrant up".

-6. Go for lunch or a long coffee break. "vagrant up" is going to download a virtual box kit (unless you already happen to have a match installed), clone buildout.coredev and set up some convenience scripts.
+7. Go for lunch or a long coffee break. "vagrant up" is going to download a virtual box kit (unless you already happen to have a match installed), clone buildout.coredev and set up some convenience scripts.
 On Windows, it will also generate an ssh key pair that's usable with Putty.

-7. Look to see if the install ran well.
+8. Look to see if the install ran well.
 The virtual machine will be running at this point.

 While running "vagrant up", feel free to ignore messages like "stdin: is not a tty" and "warning: Could not retrieve fact fqdn".
 They have no significance in this context.